codefoster/iot-workshop/instructions.md

 ## Writing the Hub Listener Code
 We'll write one more Node project, connect it to our IoT Hub, and simply report to the console whenever we see messages appear in the hub.

+The only real reason for this part is to show you how you would write a custom service that responds to messages as they arrive in the cloud.
+Actually, there's a decent chance you won't even _need_ a custom service since you can wire up IoT Hub to a number of other Azure services with configuration alone.
+But just in case.

 Follow these steps on your host machine...
 - in the `iot-workshop` folder that you created earlier, create another folder called `hublistener`.
 - in that `hublistener` folder on your command line run `npm init -y`.
 That creates the `package.json` file.